Sanna and Stina's Travel Tips

 7. Be present.

-Tune in to the present moment here and now.
-Put away your camera and give up the desire to document everything all the time.
+Tune in to the present moment.
+Put away your camera and let go of the desire to document everything.
 Capture the moment in your heart instead of photos.

 8. Learn some of the local language.